Book your Tree & Hedge Work to Avoid Bird Nesting Season

 Book your Tree and Hedge Work

-If you have tree and hedge work that needs tackling before the Spring/Summer it really is time to get it booked in and sorted before our feathered friends start making their homes.
+If you have tree and hedge work that needs tackling try to make sure you get it booked in before the Spring/Summer, before our feathered friends start making their homes.

-We always do a site check before we start a new project and if we find an active nest we down tools and the job is postponed until the nest is empty and unused.
-At times it can be a difficult to balance tree work that needs to be done with a nest that could be used for a large portion of the year for raising chicks and also for roosting, that's why we advise booking in early to avoid any delays.
+We always carryout a thorough 'Wildlife & Ecological Assessment' before we start a new project.
+If an active nest is found we down tools and the job is postponed until the nest is empty.
+At times it can be difficult to balance tree work that needs to be done with a nest that could be used for a large portion of the year for raising chicks and also for roosting, that's why we advise booking in early to avoid any delays.